-A few miles further into Boston is the Longwood Campus, an international center for biomedical research and medical education that is home to Harvard Medical School, Harvard Dental School, and the Harvard T.H.
-Chan School of Public Health.
+A few miles further into Boston is the Longwood Campus, an international center for biomedical research and medical education that is home to:

-To learn more about the work we’re doing at each school and department, visit our Mission and Culture page.
+To learn more about the work we’re doing at each school and department, visit the Our Mission and Culture page.